rancher/terraform-null-rke2-install/README.md

 # Terraform RKE2 Install

-This module installs RKE2 from files on the local workstation or on a remote server.
+This module installs RKE2 on any Linux based server.
-If the contents of the files in `local_file_path` change, this module will attempt to install the new files and restart the service.

 ## Requirements